-Promptness of Evaluations.
+Promptness of Evaluations

 Students shall receive results within 3 weeks from the date of the exam.
 The department will ensure timeliness of review and communicate results to students and to the adviser.

-Report of Examination Results.
+Report of Examination Results

 After all readers for the exams have returned their evaluations, a report is sent to the student from their department.
 The report indicates readers' decisions.
 The student and adviser receive copies of reader sheets.
-The original forms, the exam questions, and answers are placed on file in the department office after the student has met all requirements.
+The original forms, the exam questions, and answers are placed in the student file after the student has met all requirements.

-The student's department office will notify the Student Academic Affairs Office of the results.
-After the results of all qualifying exams have been received, the Student Academic Affairs Office will complete a degree audit and send a letter to the student, adviser, and department regarding the audit.
+The student's department office will notify the Academic and Instructional Services Office of the results.
+After the results of all qualifying exams have been received, the Academic and Instructional Services Officewill complete a degree audit and send a letter to the student, adviser, and department regarding the audit.
 The audit indicates further degree requirements that must be satisfied before the preliminary and final examination may be taken.